sedostheatre/sedos.co.uk/input/shows/1906-full-list-of-sedos-shows.md

 **2019**

+Baal\
+Next Thing You Know\
+After the Dance\
-BaalNext Thing You KnowAfter the DanceHow to Succeed in Business without Really TryingMinack Theatre | A Swell PartySoho CindersEdinburgh Fringe | Choose Your Own...
-Improv!Arms and the ManDangerous LiaisonsRagtime
+How to Succeed in Business without Really Trying\
+Minack Theatre | A Swell Party\
+Soho Cinders\
+Edinburgh Fringe | Choose Your Own...
+Improv!\
+Arms and the Man\
+Dangerous Liaisons\
+Ragtime

 **2020**